 Remote sensing technology has come a long way since French photographer Felix Tournachon took the first-ever aerial photograph from a hot air balloon in 1858.

 How Does Remote Sensing Technology Work?

-Nowadays, fleets of commercial and government-operated satellites can provide a complete image of the Earth multiple times a day reaching an astounding 30cmsq optical resolution.
-This remote sensing technology is an invaluable tool for scientists, generating data that allows them to monitor anything from groundwater levels to rising sea levels and melting ice-caps.
+Nowadays, fleets of commercial and government-operated satellites can provide a complete image of the Earth multiple times a day reaching an astounding 30 square centimetres optical resolution.
+This remote sensing technology is an invaluable tool for scientists, generating data that allows them to monitor anything from groundwater levels to rising sea levels and melting ice caps.
 Robust investments and advances in technology have meant that satellites are getting smaller and cheaper, making images taken from space more accessible for wider commercial and research applications.

 NASA pioneered satellite mapping with the legendary Apollo missions of the 1970s.
 Today, compelling satellite images from the NASA Earth Observatory offer the potential to track environmental changes through the analysis of over 40 years of historical data harnessed by LandSat– the longest-running space data collection programme in the world.
 These moderate-resolution images have been a routine staple for scientist looking to understand large-scale correlations between human activity and the environment.

 This remote sensing technology shows for example, that Walker Lake in the US has lost 90% of its volume in the last century due to unsustainable irrigation practices coupled with extreme climate-change related droughts.
 Water levels have declined so dramatically that the lake can no longer support the native Lahontan cutthroat trout.